2019.04.10Authentication bypass in EAP-PWD

 Builds are performed weekly with Coverity.
 Builds are performed daily with Clang static analyzer and cppcheck.
 The server must build with no errors before it can be released.

 These practices are not perfect.
 The test suite is growing, but it does not cover all of the servers functionality.
 As a result, the latest releases may still have bugs.
-The version 2 "stable" release undergoes less code churn and is the "long term support" stable and bug-free release.
-The version 3 "feature" release has significantly more code churn, and therefore, may have more issues than version 2
+Version 2 is "end of life" (EOL), and has new releases only when security issues mandate it.
+Version 3 is the "long term support" stable release.
+New releases are limited to bug fixes and minor new features.
+The git "master" branch will become version 4 at some point, but is not yet available as a released version.